 This havarti grilled cheese sandwich was inevitable given my quest to use caramelized onions in ev-ery-thing lately.
 They’re probably one of the easiest “fancy” ingredients to work into a wide variety of savory meals.
 The mellower onion flavor and creamy texture are to die for…even if you’re just eating them solo on a spoon.

-Since a batch of caramelized onions coincided with a leftover roasted poblano pepper in my fridge, making a grilled cheese with them both was a no-brainer.
+Since a batch of caramelized onions coincided with having a leftover roasted poblano pepper in my fridge, making a grilled cheese with them both was a no-brainer.
+Peppers and onion?
+What a perfect combo.

 While I’d probably eat cheese melted between two slabs of wood, sourdough bread is something special to use in grilled cheese sandwiches.
 It’s well structured without many holes, so it holds up to flipping and doesn’t allow all that melty cheese goodness to leak out.